neeraj7/HackerStories/README.md

 ## Best Stories

-Get the top 10 best stories ranked by score in the last 15 minutes
+Get the top 10 best stories ranked by score in the last 15 minutes, the fresh data is cached for 15 minutes.
+So the user will get the same response for the next 15 minutes after the first fresh respones.

 ```javascript
 [